mkeeter/erizo/README.md

 # Compiling
 At the moment, Erizo supports compiling a native application on MacOS, or cross-compiling to Windows (if `TARGET=win32-cross` is set).
+Support for GNU/Linux is present, however with X11 the application doesn’t support all of the original control gestures due to platform’s limitations.

 ## Building dependencies
 GLFW depends on `cmake` having been installed.

 ```
 # osx
 brew install cmake
 ```

 GLFW is shipped in the repository, to easily build a static binary.
 It only needs to be compiled once.

 ```
 [env TARGET=win32-cross] make glfw